stephanGarland/intro-to-x/mysql/mysql-101.md

         Extra: Using index condition
 1 row in set, 1 warning (0.00 sec)

--- Note that with the leading wildcard, the index is disabled, even if FORCED mysql>
+-- NOTE: with the leading wildcard, the index is disabled, even if FORCED mysql>
 EXPLAIN SELECT
   id,
   city,
   CONCAT_WS(', ', last_name, first_name) AS name,
   job_title
 FROM
   customers FORCE INDEX(city)
 WHERE
   city LIKE '%Sea%'\G

 *************************** 1. row ***************************